Wenatchee Valley College's (WVC) Nursing Program is a fall-start, 7-quarter program.

 All applicants will be notified by late July.

-Practicing LPNs wishing to complete their RN degree should start by contacting the Associate Dean of Allied Health/Nursing Administrator (509.682.6660).
+Practicing LPNs wishing to complete their RN degree should contact the Dean of Allied Health & Nursing Administrator (509.682.6660).

-Acceptance to Wenatchee Valley College (WVC) does not guarantee acceptance into the Nursing program.
+Acceptance to WVC does not guarantee acceptance into the Nursing Program.

 Students must be 18 years of age or older before entering clinical education.

 Incomplete applications will not be considered.

 Information Sessions Every fall, winter, and spring quarter, two Allied Health information sessions will be offered.
 All students planning to apply to an Allied Health program should try to attend an information session (this requirement can be waived for students who live out of the area).
 Complete this step as early as possible.
 One session will be offered via ITV on Omak's campus.

 Thursday, January 16th - 2:00pm - Wenatchi Hall 2105 (ITV to Omak - Friendship Hall)